Our questions will be updated from time to time so please bookmark and revisit this site regularly.

 Here is a list of guidelines for parents:

-- Learn which behaviours show that you are able to take care of yourself properly and practise these in front of children – they learn by example.
+- Learn which behaviours show that you are able to take care of yourself properly and practice these in front of children – they learn by example.

 - If you do have an eating disorder – get some help to minimise the risk of transmission.